HypeCheck

 Superfood

-A grain-based growth medium for fungi or probiotics.
-No clinical trials support specific health claims.
+A rice-based growth medium for fungi or probiotics.
+Limited clinical research exists on its standalone benefits.

 Weak evidence